w3irdrobot/high-assurance-rust/src/chp2/static_assurance_1.md

     * *Failure to terminate* means the analysis never outputs a result.
 This can be due to "state explosion" - a combinatorial growth in complexity of the problem the analysis is trying to reason about.
 To avoid spinning forever, many commercial tools reduce complexity via approximation.
 Which, again, risks false positives.

-Designing an static analysis algorithm practical enough to terminate (no state explosion) yet clever enough to never produce a false positive (no over-approximation) is, surprisingly often, impossible.
+Designing a static analysis algorithm practical enough to terminate (no state explosion) yet clever enough to never produce a false positive (no over-approximation) is, surprisingly often, impossible.
 Not "impossible given our current knowledge and computational power".
 Provably impossible, as in the problem is mathematically *undecidable*[^AliasPaper][^AliasPaper2].